wayn-r/lovelace-lcars-card/flattened_codebase.md

       // Wait for the debounced update
       return new Promise<void>((resolve) => {
         setTimeout(() => {
-          // Should not have triggered global re-render immediately expect(mockRequestUpdate).not.toHaveBeenCalled();
+          // Should have triggered global re-render to update colors expect(mockRequestUpdate).toHaveBeenCalled();

-          // Should have tried to update the element directly expect(mockGetShadowElement).toHaveBeenCalledWith('test-button');

           resolve();
         }, 15); // Wait longer than the 10ms debounce